 The Union soldiers grappled with the Confederates where they found them, pursuing the Rebels for four miles as they retreated to the bridge.
 There, the 47th relieved the 7th Connecticut.
 After two hours of intense fighting in an attempt to take the ravine and bridge, depleted ammunition forced the 47th to withdraw to Mackay’s Point.

 Losses for the 47th were significant.
 Two officers and 18 enlisted men died; two officers and another 114 enlisted were wounded.
 Several resting places for men from the 47th still remain unidentified, the information lost to sloppy Army and hospital records management or to the trauma-impaired memories of soldiers forced to hastily bury or leave behind the bodies of comrades upon receiving orders to retreat.

-On 23 October, the 47th Pennsylvania returned to Hilton Head, where it served as the funeral Honor Guard for General Ormsby McKnight Mitchel, the commander of the U.S. Army’s 10th Corps and Department of the South who had succumbed to yellow fever on 30 October.
-The Mountains of Mitchel, a part of Mars’ South Pole discovered in 1846 by Mitchel as a University of Cincinnati astronomer, and Mitchelville, the first Freedmen’s town created after the Civil War, were both later named for him.
-Men from the 47th Pennsylvania were given the high honor of firing the salute over his grave.
+Following their return to Hilton Head, the 47th Pennsylvania Volunteers recuperated from their wounds and resumed their normal duties.
+In short order, several members of the 47th were called upon to serve as the funeral Honor Guard for Major-General Ormsby McKnight Mitchel, and given the high honor of firing the salute over this grave.
+(Commander of the U.S. Army’s 10th Corps and Department of the South, Mitchel succumbed to yellow fever on 30 October 1862.
+The Mountains of Mitchel, a part of Mars’ South Pole discovered in 1846 by Mitchel as a University of Cincinnati astronomer, and Mitchelville, the first Freedmen’s town created after the Civil War, were both named after him.)

 The time spent in Florida was notable also for the men’s commitment to preserving the Union.
 The climate was harsh and unpleasant and, as before, disease was a constant companion and foe.
 Many of the 47th who could have returned home, having well and honorably completed their service, chose instead to re-enlist.